chop-dbhi/redcap-repeat/README.md

 RedCap&trade; Preprocess Script
 =================

-Preprocess script for RedCap&trade; data dictionaries to support custom types and repeating fields.
+Preprocess script for RedCap&trade; data dictionaries witten by CBMi to support custom types and repeating fields.

 RedCap&trade; is a great tool.
 It allows anyone to quickly and easily create and share case report forms and surveys.
-But sometimes to capture common concepts, or multiple instances of a single concept, it requires creating groups of fields with complex branching logic over and over.
+But sometimes to capture common concepts, or multiple instances of a single concept, you need to create groups of fields with complex branching logic over and over.
 This preprocess script seeks to solve this problem.

 ## Specify commonly used field types in one line
 Instead of manually creating multiple RedCap&trade; fields to capture data for a single discrete value, use a custom type, and let this preprocess script do all the hard work.
 Let's see a few examples.